nus-cs2103-AY2223S1/tp/docs/team/linuschancs.md

       * See PR [#106](https://github.com/AY2223S1-CS2103T-T15-2/tp/pull/106)
     * Integrated as another attribute of Student
 * AddStudentCommand
+  * Replaced Address Field with Email Field
+  * Ensure all fields stored in Class-ify are capitalised and filtering is case-insensitive
   * Changed some compulsory fields of a `Student` to optional such as the respective parent details
     * See PR [#139](https://github.com/AY2223S1-CS2103T-T15-2/tp/pull/139)
+  * Fixed bug where empty flags were allowed when entering the AddStudent Command
 * ViewClassCommand
   * Implemented ViewClassCommand that displays the list of students in a class
+  * Created ClassPredicate to handle the class filtering logic
   * Add relevant unit test cases and integration test cases
   * See PR [#106](https://github.com/AY2223S1-CS2103T-T15-2/tp/pull/106) and [#172](https://github.com/AY2223S1-CS2103T-T15-2/tp/pull/172)